MuhtasimTanmoy/notebook/Architecture/Game Server.md

 ### NAT Hole Punching
-Required for conncting peer to peer after matchmaking
+Required for connecting peer to peer after matchmaking
 - https://keithjohnston.wordpress.com/2014/02/17/nat-punch-through-for-multiplayer-games/

 ### [Research on Latency Problems and Solutions in Cloud Game!](https://www.researchgate.net/publication/337053541_Research_on_Latency_Problems_and_Solutions_in_Cloud_Game)

 Layer-coding approach was proposed to separate the game image into two layers:
 - Base layer (contain  original  image  information)
-- Graphics enhancement  layer,  which  contains  graphics  enhancement  instructions:  light\map  rendering,  shading command, reflection computations, etc.
+- Graphics enhancement  layer,  which  contains  graphics  enhancement  instructions:  light\map  rendering,  shading command, reflection computations, etc

 ### [EVE ONLINE!](http://uu.diva-portal.org/smash/get/diva2:408940/FULLTEXT01.pdf)
  - A type of shared-nothing-architecture in distributed computing, where each node is independent and does not communicate with other nodes.